General Management Plan (GMP)

 Any agreement or modification thereof between a Government contracting agency and any person for the furnishing of supplies or services, or for the use of real or personal property including lease arrangements.
 The term does not include:

 - Agreements in which the parties stand in the relationship of employer and employee, and

 - Contracts for the sale of real and personal property by the Government.
 (FAR 22.801)

 In value engineering, those agency costs that result directly from developing and implementing the value engineering change proposal (VECP), such as any net increases in the cost of testing, operations, maintenance, and logistics support.
 The term does not include the normal administrative costs of processing the VECP or any increase in instant contract cost or price resulting from negative instant contract savings.
 (FAR 48.001)

 Delays and interruptions in the contract work caused by the acts, or failures to act, of the Contracting Officer.
 The Government Delay of Work clause provides for the administrative settlement of contractor claims that arise from any delay caused by the Government.
 (FAR 42.1304(a))

 Government property that may be incorporated into or attached to a deliverable end item or that may be consumed or expended in performing a contract.
 Property includes assemblies, components, parts, raw and processed materials, and small tools and supplies.
 (FAR 45.101 and 45.301)

-Government Furnished Permits
+Government Furnished Permits (GF Permits)

 Government General Conditions Factor